 The Scout Section was made of Regular Army soldiers with a Lieutenant in command.
-Their role was train the Home Guard patrols, but also to go to ground themselves in the event of an invasion.
+Their role was to train the Auxiliary Unit Patrols, but also to go to ground themselves in the event of an invasion.

 Most Scout Sections had two operational bases.
 These have yet to be located for the Scout Sections in Lincolnshire.

 The section would have consisted of a Lieutenant, a Sergeant, a Corporal and 9 private soldiers with a driver batman for the officer and driver for the section’s lorry.